awslabs/aurora-dsql-starter-kit/README.md

 ### Claude Skill

 The recommended setup is outlined in [skill_setup.md](/ai-rules/skills/skill_setup.md).

-This method uses a sparse clone of the skill folder alone symlinked into the desired `.claude/skills/` folder which also means the latest changes can be consistently pulled in to update the skill.
+The method outlines taking a sparse clone of the dsql-skill directory and symlinking this clone into the `.claude/skills/` folder.
+This allows changes to the skill to be pulled whenever the skill needs to be updated.

 ## 📝 License & Contributing